 4. Any rear end combination allowed.

 6. 72-inch length, center of rear axle to furthest point forward.

 7. 13 inch hitch height maximum.
-Measured to the top or middle of the hitch.
+Measured to the top of the hitch.
 Hook point to center of rear axle minimum 6 inch.